sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 files from the Google Drive website was getting really annoying.

 I then discovered that [Nextcloud](https://nextcloud.com/) lets you sync *any folder(s) you want* on your system.
-I was so excited, I immediately setup my own Nextloud server and moved all of my files to it.
+I was so excited, I immediately setup my own Nextcloud server and moved all of my files to it.
 This worked great, but had a major limitation described in the next section.